strimzi/proposals/063-prometheus-metrics-reporter.md

 ## Rejected alternatives

 - I considered using [Micrometer](https://micrometer.io/) in the reporter.
 The benefit is that it would allow exporting metrics to different monitoring systems.
 The issue is that it requires converting the Kafka and Yammer metrics into the Micrometer format and then have Micrometer export that to Prometheus.
 As each metric library has its own characteristics, chaining several conversions can lead to slightly different semantics.
-Finally Prometheus seems to be the leading monitoring solution in the Kubernetes ecosystem, and I expect most other monitoring tools to integrate this it.
+Finally Prometheus seems to be the leading monitoring solution in the Kubernetes ecosystem, and I expect most other monitoring tools to integrate with it.
 For these reasons I decided to not use Micrometer.
 Ideally Kafka would export its metrics via Micrometer.
 It's something I've started to explore but it is definitively a very difficult task.